 "The United States will pay a heavy price for withdrawing from the Paris agreement," said Downey (D-Monmouth).
 "We must do our part, alongside other nations, in curbing the effects of climate change and global warming on our environment."

-"While other nations have taken a step forward, the United States has taken a step back," said McKeon (D-Essex).
+"While other nations have taken a step forward, the United States has taken a step back," said McKeon (D-Essex/Morris).
 "It's nonsensical.
-For this reason, New Jersey should join other states in entering the US Climate Alliance."
+For this reason, New Jersey should join other states in entering the U.S. Climate Alliance."

-"The US, China, India, and the European Union contribute about half of global greenhouse gas emissions," said Kennedy (D- Middlesex, Somerset and Union).
+"The U.S., China, India, and the European Union contribute about half of global greenhouse gas emissions," said Kennedy (D- Middlesex/Somerset/Union).
 "It is imperative that we join the rest of the world in combating the effects of climate change.
 Future generations depend on our nation to take a proactive stance against these environmental concerns."